 When Google released features like “knowledge panels” and “featured snippets” a couple of years ago, they relied on human-edited data to populate information related to the searcher’s intent.

-In other words, when you ask Google a question, they populate what they perceive as the best answer so you can move along quickly.
+When you ask Google a question, they populate what they perceive as the best answer so you can move along quickly.
 While this data works 99.9% of the time, every once in a while you’ll get some wonky results, like this:

-Now, instead of simply scraping data from the web when you search for something like “how to relieve a headache” the search engine, with the help of medical professionals, finds, reviews, and creates a knowledge panel with the most useful answers to your query.
-The same is true when you search for things like “mortgage calculator”, language translations, directions, and the list goes on.
+Now, instead of simply scraping data from the web when you search for something like “how to relieve a headache,” the search engine, with the help of medical professionals, finds, reviews, and creates a knowledge panel with the most useful answers to your query.
+The same is true when you search for things like “mortgage calculator,” language translations, directions, and the list goes on.

 Here’s a recent example I saw while planning what to do with my downtime when visiting family for a wedding.
 With Google providing some excellent suggestions right off the bat, why would I need to scroll down?
 Why would I even need to click (other than to expand the selection)?